Current Projects

 Recently I obtained some blocks of Plastic Scintillator BC412 which measure 89mm x 89mm x 38mm and is ideally suited for detecting muons.

-Scintillation occurs in the BC412 when exposed to ionising radiation with an energy between 100 KEV to 5 MEV and emits light between 420nM and 450nM (i.e. blue light)
+Scintillation occurs in the BC412 when exposed to ionising radiation with an energy between 100 KEV and higher and emits light between 420nM and 450nM (i.e. blue light)

-The scintillator block will be coupled using Dowel Corning DC4 to a 10 stage photomultiplier BURLE S83020F which is very sensitive to light between 350nM to 500nM.
+The scintillator block will be coupled using Dow Corning DC4 to a 10 stage photomultiplier BURLE S83020F which is very sensitive to light between 350nM to 500nM.

 More information soon...